Local Restaurant Week!! Food for Thought Best Eats

 Allen Street Poutine Company– This restaurant is not for the health conscious.
 White subway tiles, pink neon lighting, and unusual crayon marker drawings on the walls lend to the “fun” factor that Allen Street is going for.
 Set right in the heart of the eccentric artistic district of Buffalo’s downtown, the Poutine Company offers Canadian style flare to this hip urban area.
 What does poutine stand for?
 Well, it’s french, and means french fries drizzled in gravy and covered with cheese curds.
 As I said, not for the health conscious.
 Now, take that basic element and add about 19 other options!!
 That’s what this restaurant is all about.
 You can try a pulled pork poutine, a Philly cheese steak poutine, a General Tao poutine, or mix them together!
 To view the set menu, click here.

 Gabriel’s Gate- Look, the name says it all.
-Gabriel, one of the infamous Archangel’s, guards the gate to this ultimate chicken wing establishment.
-With Gothic style pews (literally donated and bought from old churches), oversized chandelier, and multiple animal heads adorning the brick walls (not sure about the heads), Gabriel’s Gate is known for one thing….chicken wings!
+Gabriel, one of the infamous Archangel’s, guards the gate to this ultimate chicken wing establishment (and might just be sprinkling angel dust over these sumptuous wings).
+With Gothic style pews (literally donated and bought from old churches), over-sized chandelier, and multiple animal heads adorning the brick walls (not sure about the heads), Gabriel’s Gate is known for one thing….chicken wings!
 Boy do they do wings, even better than the Anchor Bar (dare I say it).
 Mostly bar food, the wings are what you want.
 They are only offering one set menu price option (with a steak), so I suggest leaving a little extra room for the wings.
 Trust me, you won’t be disappointed.

 Hydraulic Hearth– Known as part of the revitalization of the Larkin Square District, the Hearth offers some amazing brick oven pizzas.
 My fave is their Dukes of Hazzard (which sadly I’ve only seen twice as it is a special pizza).
 Oozing with maple syrup, fried chicken bites, and waffles layered on top of a thin doughy crust, this is a pizza that, if on special, has to be eaten!
 Their mushroom pizza, sausage pomodoro, and arugula pesto are also big hits.
 Their menu is limited, but they do offer some great appetizers and specials.
 The outdoor patio, and life-size games offer a child like element.
 Many a politician have been spotted here, as it’s a great happy hour hot spot.
 The Larkin Square district is steeped in history.
 For the set menu, click here.